isomerpages/govtech-stp/pages/FAQtech.md

 #### 2. Why am I unable to access the Safe Travel Portal despite having a Corppass?

-From 11 April 2021, the login process for Corppass will be changed to first verify your identity via Singpass, before you can proceed to access and transact with government digital services.
+The login process for Corppass has been changed to first verify your identity via Singpass, before you can proceed to access and transact with government digital services.

 Please ensure that your Singpass ID is linked to your business's Corppass account to log in to the Safe Travel Portal.
 You may contact your business's Corppass administrator to ensure that you have been added and assigned the <i>‘Safe Travel Portal’</i> e-service to your Corppass e-services and the administrator had assigned you administrative rights to access the Safe Travel Portal.